Electrostatic Screening in Nanotubes: A Tubular Response Function Framework: Screened potential for model nanotubes

 The field $\phi$ is related to the charge density via $\rho(x) = -\pi^{-1} \nabla \phi(x)$, and $\Pi(x)$ is its conjugate momentum.
 If the fermions are non-interacting, the Fermi velocity reduces to the bare value $u(q) = v_F$, and the Luttinger parameter is $K(q) = 1$.
 Now, introducing a long-range Coulomb interaction in the initial fermionic Hamiltonian amounts simply to renormalising the parameters of the bosonic one.
 Accounting for the spin degeneracy $g_s=2$ and the valley degeneracy $g_v = 2$ in the case of CNTs, one obtains\cite{eggerEffectiveLowEnergyTheory1997, voitOneDimensionalFermiLiquids1995, giamarchiQuantumPhysicsOne2003}

 The resulting density response function is \cite{voitOneDimensionalFermiLiquids1995}

 At this point, we remark that the Hamiltonian in Eq.~\eqref{eq:Luttinger-charge-Hamiltonian} is quadratic in the electronic density: It therefore describes Gaussian charge fluctuations.
-But RPA is precisely a Gaussian approximation for charge fluctuations.
-This implies that the seemingly approximate RPA treatment is in fact exact for the density response function of Dirac fermions in 1D\cite{giamarchiQuantumPhysicsOne2003}.
+In section \ref{ssec:chi} we used the random phase approximation (RPA) for treating electron-electron interactions, and RPA is precisely a Gaussian approximation for charge fluctuations.
+This implies that the seemingly approximate RPA treatment is in fact exact for the density response function of Dirac fermions in 1D in the long-wavelength limit $q\to 0$ \cite{giamarchiQuantumPhysicsOne2003}.

 Going back to Eq.~\eqref{eq:chi-bare-definition} for the non-interacting response function, the matrix elements are in general non-trivial due to the sublattice structure of CNTs.
 However, in armchair CNTs, the matrix element equals 1 if $k$ and $k+q$ are on the same branch, and zero otherwise.
 Hence, taking into account both valleys in the Brillouin zone, the bare density response function reads \cite{thakurDynamicalPolarizabilityScreening2017}